As women lighten up, men follow suit on New York's runways

 Stripes were everywhere.
 Hilfiger splashed vertical stripes in his trademark red, white and blue, from narrow to wide, on everything from casual to workout-inspired suits.

-Lacoste, synonymous with leisure fashion, also showed bold colors, as well as unstructured jackets and voluminous parkas.
+Lacoste, synonymous with leisure fashion, also showed bold colours, as well as unstructured jackets and voluminous parkas.

 In a mini-British invasion, a show later this week will feature four brands being introduced into the U.S. market: Pretty Green, designed by Liam Gallagher, former front man of rock band "Oasis;" the denim brand Fire Trap; Bolongaro Trevor from the original designers behind the cult retail store All Saints; and Richard Smith Prêt à Porter, featuring customizable tailored men's suits.